zendesk/sdk_zendesk_ios/README.md

 You can find our documentation on https://developer.zendesk.com/embeddables.

+## API reference documentation

+You can check the [API documentation](https://zendesk.github.io/sdk_zendesk_ios/) for Swift and Objective-C. In addition, a [DocCArchive](https://developer.apple.com/documentation/xcode/distributing-documentation-to-external-developers#Send-a-documentation-archive-directly-to-developers) is also attached to every GitHub release.
+Download the file, open it and Xcode will add it to the Imported Documentation section of the documentation viewer.

 ## Feature requests and issues

 All feature requests and issues are welcomed.
 Please see our [contributing guidelines](./CONTRIBUTING.md) to find out how to contact us.